texfaq/texfaq.github.io/FAQ-sysunix.md

 use on another computer, or for using the TeX&nbsp;Live DVD with no installation at all.

-TeX-gpc is a ''back-to-basics'' distribution of TeX utilities, _only_ (unlike TeX&nbsp;Live, no ''tailored'' package bundles are provided).
+TeX-gpc is a "back-to-basics" distribution of TeX utilities, _only_ (unlike TeX&nbsp;Live, no "tailored" package bundles are provided).
 It is distributed as source, and compiles with GNU Pascal, thereby coming as close as you're likely to get to Knuth's original distribution.
 It is known to work well, but the omission of &epsilon;-TeX